 Add water to the outer skin layers of the epidermis.
 These are the dead skin cell layer, called the stratum corneum, and the living layer below filled with squamous keratinocytes cells.

-Water is added to these layers when you wet your skin.
+Yes, when you bath or shower in it; water is added to these layers when you wet your skin.
 Bathing actually becomes therapeutic if you moisturize right after you towel off.

 - Taking a bath or shower actually adds the water your dry skin needs.